 Jose Hurtado Zamudio Is an ethnomusicologist, composer, choir director, researcher, philosopher & dancer.
 Jose studied at the Santo Domingo Convent (Koricancha) in Cuzco Peru under the direction of the renowned composer Benigno Ballon Farfán.
 He continued his studies at the Pontifical Catholic University in Lima.
 After traveling throughout Peru, he returned to his hometown of Jauja at the age of 22 to focus on researching Andean music and culture.
 He taught at the Conservatory Of Music of Acolla, the Ecole Normale Superieure de Palean, the University of Huacho and the Universidad Del Centro among others.
 He is also a former Executive Director of the National Institute of Culture of Jauja.
 He is the Director of the Kuyayky Children’s Orchestra Jauja and the founding director of Kuyayky Children’s Orchestra Miami.

 Rubi Indira Hurtado Bonilla, M.A. has degrees in Mass Communications and International relations and Global and Sociocultural Studies from Florida International University.
-She has had post-graduate Folklore studies at UC-Berkeley and is currently pursuing her MA in Biology from Miami University in Ohio.
-Professionally Rubi has worked as a news producer for the top Hispanic television networks in the United States and Latin America.
+She has had post-graduate Folklore studies at UC-Berkeley and an MA in Biology from Miami University in Ohio.
+Professionally Rubi is a national news Emmy winning producer for the top Hispanic television networks in the United States and Latin America.
 A former News Director of Noticias GenTV of Caracol TV.
 Rubi has formally studied musical theory, and guitar at Miami Dade College.
 As a career and life goal, she hopes to be a link to society’s acceptance of a common humanity, without betraying its roots.
 She plays the acoustic guitar and sings.

 Jose Luis Hurtado Bonilla, Ph.D. holds a Ph.D. in Computer Science at Florida Atlantic University, he completed his masters in Computer Science, also at FAU, and his undergraduate studies in computer science at FIU.
 Jose is currently an Instructor at Saint Thomas University, and has experience as a Programmer and database administrator.
 Jose has become the epitome of persistence and hard work.
 Qualities that also become apparent in his diverse musical skills as a composer and an instrumentalist.
 He hopes to contribute to the spirit of this nation, based on cultural acceptance but also on the common quest for freedom of immigrants.
 He has received formal musical training from Miami Dade College.
 In Kuyayky he sings and plays several instruments including the guitar, tiple, and the mandolin and is the Director of the Kuyayky Chamber Youth Ensemble in Miami.